Whitney is a mom trying to evoke a healthy, happy life for herself and her family.

 What Is a Staph Infection?

 "Staph" is short for Staphylococcus, a type of bacteria.
-There are over thirty different types of staph bacteria, but Staphylococcus aureus causes the most infections.1 Types of staph infection include:
+There are over thirty different types of staph bacteria, but Staphylococcus aureus causes the most infections.1 Types of a staph infection include:

 - Skin infections like boils (this is the most common skin infection caused by staph), impetigo, cellulitis, or staphylococcal scalded skin syndrome